macloo/python-beginners/flask/README.md

 <img src="images/flask_server_starts.png" alt="Results of FLASK_APP=hello.py flask run">

-Open your web browser and, in the address bar, type: `localhost:5000`
+Open a new tab in your web browser and, in the address bar, type: `localhost:5000`

 <img src="images/flask_in_browser.png" alt="Result in the browser" width="50%">